Bost/re-frame-template/README.md

 Refer to the [shadow-cljs Emacs / CIDER documentation](https://shadow-cljs.github.io/docs/UsersGuide.html#cider).

-The mentioned `dir-local.el` file is created by this template.
+The mentioned `.dir-locals.el` file is created by this template.

 ## Connect Calva from VS Code: